ianrichard/common-chatbot-starter-project/README.md

 This will allow you to connect your own webhooks to Dialogflow (formerly API.AI) for dynamic chat applications.

-This is currently a work in progress and potentially unstable.
+This is a work in progress and potentially unstable.
+There is currently an unresolved issue on Google Assistant with handling consecutive list / carousel items.

 # Setup